The Chrome extension allows tracking time to tasks from third-party apps.

-The Chrome extension inserts a start/stop button into Jira, Trello, Teamwork Projects, Asana, and all the other apps that it integrates with.
+The Chrome extension inserts a start/stop button into Jira, Trello, Teamwork Projects, Asana, and other apps that it integrates with.
+Clicking on the start button starts tracking time in Time Doctor without having to leave the third-party app.

-The Chrome extension syncs with the desktop app, so any tasks and time tracked using the Chrome extension will appear in the desktop app as well as in reports for your account on the Time Doctor website.
+The Chrome extension syncs with the desktop app, so any tasks and time tracked using the Chrome extension will appear in the desktop app as well as in Time Doctor reports.

 You can install the Chrome extension here.